Team of Experts

 Caroline Enloe

-With over a quarter century in public service, Caroline Enloe has been working in the DeKalb Commission District 2 office.
+With over 30 years in public service, Caroline Enloe retired as the District 2 Chief of Staff for the DeKalb Commission District 2 office in September of 2024.
 Originally assisting Commissioner Gale Walldorff part-time while completing a theology degree from Emory’s Candler School of Theology in the early 90’s, Enloe became full time Chief of Staff for District 2 under Commissioner Jeff Rader.
-She welcomes the opportunity to continue in this roll under Commissioner Michelle Long Spears, aiding the commissioner in all aspects of county administration, public outreach, and community engagement.
-A lifelong resident of District 2 and graduate of Druid Hills High School, Enloe currently divides her time between Decatur where she and husband Paul raised 4 children and have deep roots, and the city of Greensboro, Georgia.
-Always available with a listening ear and understanding presence, Enloe enjoys assisting residents, staff and the business community navigate county government.
+She welcomed the opportunity to continue in this roll under Commissioner Michelle Long Spears, aiding the commissioner in all aspects of county administration, public outreach, and community engagement.
+Upon retirement, Enloe began a Master’s in Mental Health Counseling degree at Agnes Scott College in the heart of District 2.
+Along with this new pathway, she will be assisting Commissioner Michelle Long Spears and the District 2 team in the background as legislative advisor with the same contact information (clenloe@dekalbcountyga.gov).